iluvcapra/mfbatch/README.md

-I've been reorganzing my sound effects library recently and have had to edit a large number of FLAC files, adding and editing descriptions, normalizing fields etc. and this is one of the tools I've come up with for updating a large number of FLAC files in an easy qay quickly.
+I've been reorganzing my sound effects library recently and have had to edit a large number of FLAC files, adding and editing descriptions, normalizing fields etc. and this is one of the tools I've come up with for updating a large number of FLAC files in an easy way quickly.
 It works completely in the command line and is designed to be used with your favorite text editor.

 ## Workflow